jukov/Rijksmuseum/README.md

 ### Technical

 * Since art details looks as final data that will not change over time, they can be cached in memory using LRU or in persistent memory with more complex invalidation mechanism.
 * I didn't write unit tests for Repositories, but it might be a good idea since they contain mappers with small parts of logic.
+* Project can be migrated to KSP, but I decided use kapt, because Dagger KSP still in alpha
+* More instrumented tests should be written